Radioactive Waste Repository & Store for Australia

 - Australia has a relatively small amount of low-level radioactive waste and rather less volume of intermediate-level waste.

-- Six volunteered sites have been shortlisted for a national repository for both categories of the Commonwealth's wastes.
+- Six volunteered sites have been shortlisted for a national repository for both categories of wastes.

 While Australia has no nuclear power producing electricity, it does have well-developed usage of radioisotopes in medicine, research and industry.
 Many of these isotopes are produced in the research reactor at Lucas Heights, near Sydney, then used at hospitals, industrial sites and laboratories around the country.

 Each year Australia produces about 45 cubic metres of radioactive wastes arising from these uses and from the manufacture of the isotopes – about 40 m³ low-level wastes (LLW) and 5 m³ intermediate-level wastes (ILW).
 This LLW is now stored at over a hundred sites around Australia.
 This is not considered a suitable long-term situation.
 Early in 2015 the government said there were 4248 m³ of LLW awaiting disposal and 656 m³ of ILW awaiting better storage.
-Two containers - about 25 tonnes - of ILW from reprocessing ANSTO research reactor fuel in France are due to arrive in November 2015.
+Two containers – about 25 tonnes – of ILW from reprocessing ANSTO research reactor fuel in France arrived in December 2015.

 Since the late 1970s there was an evolving process of site selection for a national radioactive waste repository for LLW and short-lived ILW.
 There was also consideration of the need to locate a secure storage facility for long-lived intermediate-level wastes including those which will be returned to Australia following the reprocessing of used fuel from Lucas Heights.